Protecting your identity

 - By monitoring your account statements each month and checking your credit report on a regular basis you may be able to limit the damage caused by identity theft.
 The Fair Credit Reporting Act requires each of the nationwide consumer reporting companies to provide you with a free copy of your credit report, at your request, once every 12 months.
 The three nationwide consumer credit reporting companies are: Equifax, Experian and TransUnion.
 To order, visit www.annualcreditreport.com.

 - Sometimes identity thieves pretend to be from financial institutions or credit or service providers you may deal with regularly.
 They do this as a means to obtain your personal information directly from you.
-If you did not initiate the contact don’t give out information such as your Social Security number, date of birth, account numbers, online account access credentials via e-mail, instant messaging, telephone calls, or text messages.
+If you did not initiate the contact don’t give out information such as your Social Security number, date of birth, account numbers, debit card number, online account access credentials via e-mail, instant messaging, telephone calls, or text messages.

 - Be skeptical of e-mail messages or pop-up messages requesting your personal information